Screen time impact on sleep mood and digital health affecting nervous system balance

 The Dopaminergic Reward Loop

-Social media, messaging apps, and notifications activate dopaminergic reward pathways involved in motivation and reinforcement.
-Repeated stimulation may dysregulate reward signalling, leaving individuals feeling flat, restless, or anxious when offline and contributing to compulsive device use.
+Social media platforms, messaging apps, and push notifications activate mesolimbic dopaminergic reward pathways, particularly the ventral tegmental area (VTA) and nucleus accumbens circuit involved in motivation and reinforcement.
+Research by Nora Volkow et al. at the National Institute on Drug Abuse suggests that repeated stimulation of these pathways may dysregulate dopamine receptor sensitivity, leaving individuals feeling flat, restless, or anxious when offline and contributing to compulsive device use patterns similar to behavioural addiction.

 Chronic Stress Signalling

-Frequent digital interruptions are associated with increased sympathetic nervous system activity and altered hypothalamic–pituitary–adrenal (HPA) axis signalling.
-This “always on” state can interfere with relaxation, digestion, and restorative sleep.
+Frequent digital interruptions are associated with increased sympathetic nervous system activation and altered hypothalamic-pituitary-adrenal (HPA) axis signalling, as described by Robert Sapolsky in Nature Neuroscience.
+This “always on” state can interfere with parasympathetic recovery, digestive function, and restorative slow-wave sleep.
 Many patients describe this as feeling “tired but wired,” a pattern commonly explored in chronic fatigue presentations.
+Thomas Guilliams has detailed the role of HPA axis dysfunction in chronic fatigue in Integrative Medicine, noting that persistent low-grade stress activation may deplete cortisol reserves over time.

 Common Symptoms of Digital Overload

-- Eye strain and headaches: Prolonged visual effort and blue light exposure.
+Eye strain and headaches Prolonged visual accommodation effort and blue light retinal stress Clinical assessment

 How We Assess Digital Stress in Clinical Practice